binarybrian/oofs/README.md

 Command Line:
 `java -cp bin/:lib/guava-23.0.jar oofs.Demo`

 Maven:
 `java -cp target/classes/:lib/guava-23.0.jar oofs.Demo`

 ## Testing
 * The unit tests can be run indivdually or as a suite.
-* The test classes are located in the 'test' folder.
+* The test classes are located in 'test/oofs'.
 * The test suite is call 'AllTests'.